mg126e/Project_Backend/design/functional_design.md

 >> when PasswordAuthentication.register(username, password, email): (user) and EmailVerification._isEmailVerified(user): true\
 >> then UserProfile.createProfile(user)

 - **Notes: After Completed Registration → Create Profile**
    - When a user successfully registers, an empty **UserProfile** is automatically created for them.

 > sync createGoalsAndMapOnPartnership
 >> when Partnership.agree(userA, userB)\
->> then SharedGoals.createSharedGoal(userA, userB, description) and SharedGoals.setInitialized(sharedGoal, true) and MilestoneMap.createMilestoneMap(mapUrl)
+>> then SharedGoals.setInitialized(sharedGoals, true) and MilestoneMap.createMilestoneMap(userA, userB)

-- **Partnership Agreement → SharedGoals & MilestoneMap Setup**
+- **Notes: Partnership Agreement → SharedGoals & MilestoneMap Setup**
    - If both users agree to continue running together and start their partnership, a **SharedGoals** instance and a **MilestoneMap** are automatically set up for the pair.

 > sync archiveOnPartnershipEnd
 >> when Partnership.end(userA, userB)\
->> then SharedGoals.setInitialized(sharedGoal, false) and MilestoneMap.deleteMilestoneMap(milestoneMap)
+>> then SharedGoals.setInitialized(sharedGoals, false) and MilestoneMap.closeMilestoneMap(milestoneMap)

-- **Partnership End → Delete SharedGoals & MilestoneMap**
+- **Notes: Partnership End → Delete SharedGoals & MilestoneMap**
    - If two users decide to end their partnership, the **PartnerMatching** page is reset for both so they can move on to other matches, and their **SharedGoals** and **MilestoneMap** are erased from active use but remain accessible in an archive/history page for future reference.

 # TODO: add notes section to all concepts and syncs